 Lauren Cox: The First Player with Type 1 Diabetes in the WNBA

-That is the indomitable spirit, combined with her tremendous skill, that led Lauren Cox to be drafted third overall in the 2020 WNBA draft, joining the Indiana Fever as the first ever professional women’s basketball player with Type 1 diabetes.
-It is a massive deal, but it surprises few in the T1D community.
+That is the indomitable spirit, combined with her tremendous skill, that led Lauren Cox to be drafted third overall in the 2020 WNBA draft, joining the Indiana Fever as the first ever professional women’s basketball player with type 1 diabetes.
+It is a massive deal, but it surprises few in the type 1 diabetes (T1D) community.
 We know that indomitable spirit well.
 It is the resilience we have all gained through the challenge of diabetes.

 The impact of Type 1 diabetes on basketball

 Lauren is now 22 years old.
-She started playing basketball when she was five and was diagnosed with Type 1 diabetes when she was seven.
+She started playing basketball when she was 5 and was diagnosed with type 1 diabetes when she was 7.
 At the time, no one else in her family had T1D.
 She experienced the classic symptoms of drinking a lot of water and going to the bathroom a lot.
 When I spoke with Lauren, she also explained “I was on the track team, and I went from winning every race I ran to all-of-a-sudden placing last.”

 For Lauren and Whitney, their parents have been a major support.
 “Growing up playing sports, we were always waking up in the middle of the night to check my blood sugar levels.
 We learned that two hours after a workout I was going to drop.
 If I worked out, then had dinner, I learned to change how much insulin I gave myself.
 The key was learning to go through the trial and error.
 For parents, you have to be willing and open to learn what works for your child.”

 The impact of basketball on Type 1 diabetes